cookiecutter/cookiecutter-django/README.rst

 Features
 ---------

-* All the features of the wonderful cookiecutter-django_
+* All the features of the amazing cookiecutter-django_
 * Harmonious coexistence of Django templates and Vue components
 * Vue Single File Components (SFCs)
 * Multi-page App (MPA) layout